MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/Signal.md

 ---
 # Signals and Events

 We are going to see a bit more about signals.
 First some repetition.
 We define our signal handler methods in a class of its own.
 The purpose of that is to separate the handling of signals from the main code.
-This class can be setup around some object with all information it needs.
+This class is setup around some object with all information it needs.
 An example could be the handling of a group of radio-buttons.
 Below a slight different approach where you can see that the class has its business with the top level window.

-Such a class can be defined in a separate module which is `use`'d at the start of the program.
+Such a class can be defined in a separate module which is imported at the start of the program.

 ```
 class Gui::TopWindow {
   has Gnome::Gtk3::Window $.top-window;

   submethod BUILD ( ) {
-    given $!top-window .= new {
+    with $!top-window .= new {
       .title('my top level window');
       .register-signal( self, 'exit-program', 'destroy');
     }